Student designing art on a laptop

 2. Paper Collage

-Choose an insect you would like to illustrate.
+Choose a bird you would like to illustrate.
 Start by collecting different types of papers such as; magazines, newspapers, cards, drawing papers or wallpaper.
 Consider their colours, weight and textures.
-Sketch out the shape of your insect on a sheet of heavy paper.
+Sketch out the shape of your bird on a sheet of heavy paper.
 Start cutting out paper using a variety of sizes, shapes, colour, tone and texture to create form.
 Be creative.
 The final work can look abstract or realistic.
-Finally, cut out some letters to spell out the type of insect and add to the piece.
+Finally, cut out some letters to spell out the type of bird and add to the piece.

 Your work will be evaluated on the following: creativity, use of colour, tone and texture, craftsmanship and following instructions.